 The introduction of digital technology in health care has also led to raised expectations.
 The patients of the future want intelligent patient files, cross-linking between their inpatient and outpatient treatment, higher level of flexibility and transparency with regard to processes.
 The changes are also omnipresent and massive among service providers, cost bearers and medical technology manufacturers.
 Progressing demographic change, increasing technologization, regulatory requirements with regard to added value and the considerable shortage of specialists in the medical and partly also in the nursing sector require a strategic personnel management.

 Apart from economic factors and a successful strategy for the future, it is the staff who make a decisive contribution to a company’s success, if they are given the opportunity to develop their potential and participate in the business.
 This combination of corporate and staff management is what defines Kienbaum's sustainable formula for success.
 The Practice Group Health Care offers integrated management and personnel consultancy skills for the health industry and implementation-oriented problem solving skills for all areas of strategic corporate management.

-Our healthcare team includes consultants with long-standing expertise in matters of strategy, restructuring / turnarounds, change management, and recruitment, combined with the unique know-how of specialist consultants for specific parts of the healthcare sector (hospital trusts, insurers, medical technology, pharmaceuticals).
-This combination of industry expertise with in-depth functional knowledge in organizational and change consulting, human capital services, communication, and executive search is the key for mastering the complex challenges in the industry.
+Our health care team consists of consultants with many years of experience in strategy, restructuring, reorganization, change management and recruiting and combines that with the know-how of specialized consultants from different sector of the health industry (clinics, health insurers, medtech, pharmaceuticals).
+The combination of our industry expertise and in-depth functional knowledge in organizational and change consulting, human capital services and executive search is the key to solving complex challenges.